416d72/araneus/conclusion.md

 - Tricks:
     - `lambda`, `with`, `if __name__ == "__main__"`
     - Opening a url in the default browser with `import webbrowser` and `webbrowser.open(url)`.
+    - Passing lists or tuples' items as method parameters like this:
+        `method(*tuple)`
+    - Converting from unix timestamp to time format using `datetime` like this:
+        `datetime.utcfromtimestamp(ts).strftime('%Y-%m-%d %H:%M:%S')`
 ### QT
 - Embedding shortcuts in QT designer app templates instead of using event listener in the controller.
 - Figured out how to load several Qt windows thanks to this old answer [here](http://python.6.x6.nabble.com/QCoreApplication-exec-The-event-loop-is-already-running-tp1795366p1795378.html)